ccoutant/dwarf-locations/013-generalize-address-spaces.md

 > `DW_ASPACE_default` identifies the default address space; other
 > values and their uses are assigned by the ABI committee for the
 > target.
 >
+> On multi-processor targets that support address spaces that are
+> local to a processor or a thread, a current thread may be required
+> to identify the instance of the address space that a memory
+> operation refers to.
+Likewise on vectorized processors with address
+> spaces that are local to a lane, a current lane may be required to
+> identify the instance of the address space that a memory operation
+> refers to.
+>
+> *Address spaces are most generally used when the addressing is
+> distinct from the default address space and the value is not
+> sufficient for the consumer to unambigiously identify the location
+> of the object.
+They are often used when the memory has some
+> contextual locality.
+For example, every compute unit within a GPU
+> may have its own local storage.
+A consumer may need to refer the
+> current thread or lane to identify which instance of the address
+> space to refer to.*

+> Address spaces are not guaranteed to be independent of one another;
+> for example, one address space might provide an alternate addressing
+> scheme for the same memory as another address space.
+>
 > Address space identifiers are also used by the DWARF
 > operations `DW_OP_mem` (see Section 3.7), `DW_OP_aspace_bregx` (see